ataraxao/drex/docs/MECHANISM_SUMMARY.md

 - **Trading Authority:** ability to trade within the account, **not** to withdraw/transfer out.
 - **Allocation Percentage:** accrues over time (whole months only), capped (e.g., 50%).
 - **B Distribution Ledger:** records only actual B Distributions (event-only) to prevent double counting.
+- **Discretionary Gift Top-Up:** an optional, Funding-Partner-initiated distribution to Party B’s designated account that is recorded as a B Distribution (and therefore nets against later Liquidity/Termination payouts) without changing Allocation %.

 ## 4) The formulas (the whole point)
 All entitlement calculations are **in-pool, event-driven, and net of the ledger**.